KFTE VALVE CO., LTD.

 Function: Designed for full open/close operations to allow or block flow.
 They are not suited for throttling.

-Applications: Widely used in long-distance oil and gas transmission pipelines for isolation during maintenance or emergencies.
+Applications: Common gate valve use is in long-distance oil and gas pipelines, providing isolation during maintenance or emergency situations.

 Material: Often made of carbon steel or stainless steel.